Useful Coronavirus information

 If you have concerns about wearing a face covering, shop around.
 There are many different styles and types available.
 People who wear hearing aids may struggle with the ear elastic.
 You could consider using a version that ties behind the head or you could use an ear saver (a small strip of fabric which has a button at either end for the elastic to loop around instead of your ears).
 If you find it difficult to breathe, some masks have vents or filters that might be helpful.
 You might also find it beneficial to buy a mask that is more moulded and therefore sits slightly away from the mouth and nose.
 It is worth shopping around as there are many options in a wide range of prices.
 Practice taking one on and off, and wear one around the house first so you are comfortable and familiar with how it feels.

-If your disability means that you cannot wear one, you are exempt from the requirement.
+If your disability means that you cannot wear a face mask, you are exempt from the requirement.
 The Government guidance specifies, in particular, an exemption for someone with a visual impairment whose residual vision would be obscured by a face covering.
 Exemption cards and badges, which you can print off or put on your phone to show other people that you are exempt along with a full list of exemptions can be found on the GOV.UK face coverings web page.
 Further guidance for Wales can be found here.

 Mindfulness and coronavirus